 A valid passport is required for all visitors to Mongolia and must be valid for at least six (6) months beyond the duration of your stay.
 Citizens of the United States are not required to have a visa for travel to Mongolia or Korea, but if you plan on traveling through China (and staying longer than 24 hours) you will need a multiple-entry Chinese visa.
 If your passport is from a country other than the U.S. you may need a Mongolian visa.
 Yellow Dog can assist with these travel details.

-This is an interesting fishery, and Taimen are an interesting fish to pursue.
-If you love swinging and skating big flies, then you’ll love this experience and the overall fishery.
+Taimen are an interesting fish to pursue within a pristine and protected fishery.
+If you love swinging and skating flies or fishing large articulated streamers, then you’ll love this experience and the overall fishery.
 If you enjoy hunting large, predatory fish and value quality of catch over quantity, then this is your place.
-This is rarely a numbers game, but when a three, four or even five-foot river fish eats your fly and the line comes tight, you’ll quickly understand the draw of fishing in Mongolia.
-If you enjoy fishing and swinging flies for steelhead or musky, then you will love the Taimen fishing in Mongolia.
+Taimen fishing is not a numbers game, but when a three, four, or even five-foot river fish eats your fly, you will quickly understand the draw of fishing in Mongolia.
+Anglers that enjoy the solitude of swinging flies for steelhead or pursuing musky with streamers transition well to targeting taimen.

 All fishing on the Eg and Ur Rivers is catch and release, with single, barbless hooks only.
 Anglers can expect a combination of wade fishing and fishing from the 18-foot aluminum jet boats.
 Atlantic salmon-style “drops” (where the boat is slowly maneuvered downstream using an anchor and pulley system) are very effective and allow two anglers to effectively and carefully fish productive runs at the same time.
 Anglers should be prepared with both a dry fly set-up on a floating line and a streamer set-up with a 300-350 grain sink tip line.
 Each guide is assigned a specific section or “beat” of the river, and clients will rotate through different guides and different sections over the course of the week.
 You can expect long days on the water, leaving camp after breakfast and returning approximately one hour before dinner.
 Fishing days run anywhere from eight to ten hours in length.